-Research productivity is central to the mission of our Department, thus it plays a critical role in promotion and tenure decisions2.
+Research productivity is central to the mission of our College, thus it plays a critical role in promotion and tenure decisions.
 It is a principal indicator in determining whether we are to become one of the leading institutions in hospitality and tourism in the country and globally, and it is crucial to the success of our Ph.D. program.

-The relevant research activities considered in the evaluation of research performance can be classified under several distinct categories and are consistent with the HS Department's list of research and other scholarly activity standards.
+The relevant research activities considered in the evaluation of research performance can be classified under several distinct categories and are consistent with the College's list of research and other scholarly activity standards.
 They are as follows:

-- Scholarly refereed articles in respected academic journals - Grants and contracts - Books: scientific research presented via textbooks and scholarly books and written for a learned audience - Book chapters - Refereed conference proceedings - Articles/columns in professional trade magazines - Academic and industry awards and recognition
+- Scholarly refereed articles in respected academic journals - Grants and contracts - Books: scientific research presented via scholarly books and written for a learned audience - Book chapters for scholarly publications. - Refereed conference proceedings - Articles/columns in professional trade magazines - Academic and industry awards and recognition

-The cumulative progress evaluation will be guided by the following principles:
+The cumulative progress evaluation for tenure-earning faculty, as well as for a tenured faculty member who requests a cumulative progress evaluation, will be guided by the following principles:

-- 1) Refereed publications in top rated journals (using the indicative list below) are of overwhelming importance and will carry the greatest weight in the assessment of overall research performance.
-Publications in refereed journals may include full research articles, research in brief papers, research notes, and discussion papers.
-The reasons are threefold: 1) original scientific output in the field of hospitality and tourism is primarily disseminated through articles in refereed journals; 2) publication in top rated journals is a highly competitive process; and 3) the ranking or reputation of a department is determined by publications in well-known journals.
-A publication is counted for evaluation purposes as of the date on the acceptance letter. - 2) An indicative list of journals is provided in the next page to guide faculty in their progress towards promotion and tenure.
-The list provided in the next page reflects well-known recent studies of ranking of scholarly refereed journals in hospitality and tourism. - 3) Depending on the faculty rank, criteria is provided to guide faculty members in their advancement.
-For example, tenure track faculty should have published a minimum number of articles in scholarly refereed journals from the indicative journal list.
+- 1) Refereed publications in high quality journals are of overwhelming importance and will carry the greatest weight in the assessment of overall research performance.
+Publications in refereed journals may include; full research articles, research in brief papers, research notes, and discussion papers.
+The reasons are threefold: 1) original scientific output in the field of hospitality and tourism is primarily disseminated through articles in refereed journals; 2) publication in top rated journals is a highly competitive process; and 3) the ranking or reputation of a College is determined by publications in well-known journals.
+A publication is counted for evaluation purposes as of the date on the acceptance letter. - 2) Departments may provide indicative lists of journals to guide faculty in their progress towards promotion and tenure. - 3) Departmental guidelines will be available to guide faculty members in their advancement. - 4) The assessment of publications should take into account both quantity and quality of publications.
+The candidate is expected to demonstrate the ability to be a single/lead author, as well as the ability to collaborate with colleagues and to lead graduate student publications.

-2 According to recent investigations, research is the single most important career advancement factor.
+&lt;sup>2 According to recent investigations, research is the single most important career advancement factor.
 See Weber, K. and Ladkin, A. (2008), Career Advancement for Tourism and Hospitality Academics: Publish, Network, Study, and Plan.
 Journal of Hospitality and Tourism Research 32(4): 423-447.

-- 4) The assessment of publications should take into account both quantity and quality of publications.
-The candidate is expected to demonstrate the ability to be a single/lead author as well as the ability to collaborate with colleagues and graduate students. - 5) Sustained research output. - 6) Development of a clear research agenda. - 7) Printed research records should be listed under appropriate headings (e.g. Refereed Journal Articles, Books, Book Chapters, Refereed Conference Proceedings, etc.). - 8) A cumulative progress evaluation (CPE) is conducted annually by each of the following: the department P&T committee, the chair, and the dean.
+- 5) Sustained research output. - 6) Development of a clear research agenda. - 7) Printed research records should be listed under appropriate headings (e.g. Refereed Journal Articles, Books, Book Chapters, Refereed Conference Proceedings, etc.). - 8) A cumulative progress evaluation (CPE) is conducted annually for each tenure-track faculty member by the department P&T committee, the chair, and the dean.
 An annual faculty evaluation is conducted every year by the department chair.
 Positive annual evaluations and CPEs do not guarantee promotion and tenure.